Flattus Maximus

 Tim Harriss portrayed him during the 1998 Halloween Tour and for the recording of We Kill Everything.
 Zach Blair took over the role in 1999 for the recording of Violence Has Arrived.
 Cory Smoot took over the role in 2002 and continued to portray the character until his death on November 3, 2011.
-After Smoot's death, the band made the decision to officially retire the character in his honor.
+After Smoot's death, the band made the decision to retire the character in his honor.

 Gwar lore

-Very little about Flattus Maximus is explained in Gwar lore.
+Very little about Flattus Maximus is explained in fictional Gwar lore.
 Even his home planet is an uncertainty.
 In an interview conducted during a 1997 tour, Flattus, at the time portrayed by Pete Lee, explained his hazy memory was due to his notorious pot smoking.
-He recalled a planet named Pot made entirely of cannabis) he once called home.
+He recalled a planet named Pot (made entirely of cannabis) he once called home.
 He ended up destroying it by smoking the entire planet out of existence.

-Although his explanation was never officially set in stone, it's one of many theories as to where Flattus really originates from.
-What is apparent, though, is that he is illiterate, has a slight Southern accent, and that he attributes his "explosive guitar style" to a strict diet of vegetarians, which also causes his infamous atomic flatulence.

 Following Smoot's death in 2011, the band explained the character's absence by claiming that Flattus stole Gwar's spaceship in order to return to his home planet, Planet Home.